Food Is Medicine

 Exploring the Gut Microbiome’s Connection to Human Behavior – Lecture by Dr. John Cryan.
 A healthy life-style (in Daoist terms, Yang Sheng) includes the mind-body practice of Qigong, western-style exercise, proper nutrition, and healthy living habits.
 One of the most important notions in living a healthy life-style is understanding the key relationship between the gut microbiome and health.
 John F. Cryan, Ph.D., Professor and Chair of the Department of Anatomy and Neuroscience at University College Cork, in Ireland, gave a lecture, “Towards Psychobiotics: The Microbiome as a Key Regulator of Brain and Behavior,” as part of the National Center for Complementary and Integrative Health’s (NCCIH) Integrative Medicine Research Lecture Series.
 Dr. Cryan is an internationally recognized scientist in the exciting area of the interactions between gut microbes and the brain.
 He works closely with gastroenterologists, microbiologists, ecologists, and behavioral scientists in studying the various interactions and biological effects of the gut microbiome on human behavior.
 One way that the practice of Qigong directly affects the gut microbiome is through the reduction of stress.

-"There is no drug more powerful than good nutrition and exercise."
+"There are no drugs more powerful than good nutrition and exercise."

 Tom Rogers